practikpharma/FastContext-FrenchCuesGeneration/README.md

 **7_ResultAnalyser.ipynb**

-This file takes outcome of the model on `HEGP` and/or `CepiDC` dataset and provides the Precision, Recall and F1 measures as output.
+This file takes outcome of FastContext rules on `HEGP` and/or `CepiDC` datasets as inputs and provides the Precision, Recall and F1 measures as outputs for each dataset.

 #### Authors
 Mehdi Mirzapour (@mehdi-mirzapour) with supervision of Clement Jonquet (@jonquet)